hamishgibbs/yui/README.md

 #### Usage

-`YUI` implements an intentionally limited to-do list interface.
+`YUI` implements an intentionally limited to-do list interface made up of "tasks".
 The goal of the library is speed and ease of navigation while keeping tasks small.

-The basic concept implemented by `YUI` is the `task` which has a creation time: `ctime` and `task` string describing the task.

 Tasks are divided in two categories: "All tasks" and "Sprint tasks".
 A "sprint" is a collection of tasks that will be completed in a single "effort" (for example, in a day).
 The concept of a "sprint" has been stolen from agile software development, where a "sprint" typically lasts longer.